-Who you are as a church is your brand.
+AUTHENTICITY Who you are as a church is your brand.
 Every church has its own unique brand.
 When people hear the name of your church, see your logo, visit your website, or engage with your church online or in person, how do they feel?
-The impression you have left on them is your brand ‒ it is important that your website is authentic, and accurately reflects your ministry.
+The impression you have left on them is your brand ‒ it is important that your website is authentic and accurately reflects your ministry.

-When visitors come to your website they want to find answers quickly and easily.
+SIMPLICITY When visitors come to your website they want to find answers quickly and easily.
 The most common questions for churches are service times and location.
 To accommodate this, keeping your site simple so that your visitors find information quickly and can familiarize themselves with your brand is key.
 They then feel a sense of freedom to navigate to additional information like upcoming events and your ministries.

-Every page on your website should have a call to action.
+CALLS TO ACTION Every page on your website should have a call to action.
 Examples include giving, newsletter signups, watching online, and registrations.
 Giving your visitors action items helps them to interact with you, which leads to you creating pathways within your community.

-Who is your audience?
+YOUR AUDIENCE Who is your audience?
 The answer: visitors and members; and yes, in that order.
 Remember, your website is your digital front door.
 Your first goal is to get people to come and join your community.
 Your second goal is to provide a great platform for that community to find out information or be invitational to others.

-Congratulations, your website is built and up-to-date!
+REFRESH Congratulations, your website is built and up-to-date!
 Now what?
 Refresh!
 Try your best to update your website weekly with new information, pictures, and sermon graphics or feeds.
 Refreshing your website keeps people coming back time and time again.
 This also helps boost where you show up when someone uses a search engine to find your church or a church in your area.
 Easy ways to continually update your website are adding sermons each week to your homepage, staying consistent with your events, and creating a blog or podcast that continually receives updates.

-As you continually update your website, keep your social media accounts updated as well.
+SOCIAL MEDIA As you continually update your website, keep your social media accounts updated as well.
 Share activities, services, and as many faces as you can.
 You don’t want to bog your social media down with announcements and graphics; make it more personal!
-The more you update your website with current pictures of members from your congregation, the more those people will click on your Instagram or Facebook icons.
+The more you update your website with current pictures of members of your congregation, the more those people will click on your Instagram or Facebook icons.
 Pro tip: these icons should be located on the header or footer of your website for easy access.

-Once you have built your website and are working on keeping it updated, you want to be certain that your website is mobile-friendly.
+MOBILE FRIENDLY Once you have built your website and are working on keeping it updated, you want to be certain that your website is mobile-friendly.
 A majority of first-time visitors will view via their mobile phones.
 Since all websites are created on a standard computer screen, the default ratio is set to match that computer screen, not a mobile phone.
 It doesn’t take too much time and effort to make the adjustments necessary to have a mobile-friendly website, so be sure to take that final step!

 Having a quality website that attracts visitors, tells your story, and looks professional should be every church’s goal.
 It will allow you to build bridges with your community and strengthens you to do excellent work through Christ.
 Our goal at UMC Support is to walk with you as you go on this continuous journey and assist you as needed.
 Our success is proven in your growth and the lives you impact for Christ.